Novo Holdings

 Acquisition in 2024

-Single Use Support GmbH, founded in 2015 and headquartered in Kufstein, Austria, specializes in manufacturing heavy-duty single-use plastic containers and packaging products for the transportation of liquids, primarily serving the biopharma industry.
-The company develops innovative bulk filling systems, including BULK.STREAM and RoSS.FILL, designed to enhance fluid logistics processes and prevent losses due to leakages or bio-contamination.
-By offering tailored packaging solutions, Single Use Support aims to improve the efficiency and safety of liquid logistics in the pharmaceuticals sector.
+Single Use Support GmbH, founded in 2015 and headquartered in Kufstein, Austria, specializes in the manufacturing of heavy-duty single-use plastic containers and packaging products designed for the transportation of liquids, particularly in the pharmaceuticals and biopharma sectors.
+The company develops innovative bulk filling systems, including BULK.STREAM and RoSS.FILL, to enhance fluid logistics processes and minimize the risk of leakage or bio-contamination.
+By providing tailored packaging solutions, Single Use Support aims to improve the efficiency and safety of liquid transport, addressing the specific needs of its clients in the pharmaceutical industry.

 Commit Biologics